395t/review-assignments/_summaries/zhu2020deformable_2.md

 <img src="zhu2020deformable_2_attention.PNG" width="900" />

-It is very similar to a normal attention module with the addition of the learned Sampling Offsets block as seen in the equations below:
+It is very similar to a normal attention module with the addition of the learned Sampling Offsets block seen above.
+We can also see from the equations below that the deformable attention is only a slight modification of the general multi head attention.

 <img src="zhu2020deformable_2_MultiheadAttn.PNG" width="700" />